Atra-Regina/passwordgens/README.md

 To do:

-In those with user input:
+In those with user input: Error handling: non-numbers, floats, 0
-    - Error handling:
-        non-numbers
-        floats
-        0